BAR 005

-The BAR 005 was a Formula One car which the British American Racing team used to compete in the 2003 Formula One season.
+The BAR 005 was the car with which the British American Racing Formula One team competed in the 2003 Formula One season.
 The car was driven by Jacques Villeneuve and Jenson Button, the former being replaced by test driver Takuma Sato for the last race of the season.
-The team finished fifth in the Constructors' Championship with 26 points.
+The team's test driver was Anthony Davidson along with Sato.
+The BAR 005 was officially launched at Circuit de Catalunya, Spain on 14 January.